NeuroDesk/example-notebooks/README.md

 2. Create a New Notebook: Make sure your notebook runs as expected.
 This includes sections for the introduction, data preparation, analysis, results.

-3. Add an entry to table of content: Once your pull request is merged, you can add an entry to the `books/_toc.yml` file.
+3. Add an entry to table of content: To have your notebook rendered, you need to add an entry to the `books/_toc.yml` file.
 This will add your notebook to the table of contents on the main page.

 4. Save and Submit: Once you're done, save your notebook and submit it for review.
 You can do this by creating a pull request on our GitHub repository.